When it comes to the best carry on backpack, there are a few things you need to know…

 Nomatic has done it again, and if this bag were slightly bigger, it could be our overall number one choice.

-But since it’s only a 30 liter, we thought it best to put it here, as the best carry on laptop backpack of 2020.
+But since it’s only 30 litres which is a little small for one bag travel, we thought it best to put it here, as the best carry on laptop backpack of 2022.

-The Nomatic Travel Pack is technically a 20 liter, but with some creative engineering, the Nomatic crew has given their Travel Pack users the opportunity to expand into a 30 liter.
-This is probably one of the coolest features to any bag we’ve seen, and because of this the Nomatic Travel Pack is one of the most badass bags on the market.
+The Nomatic Travel Pack is technically a 20 litre, but with some creative engineering, the Nomatic crew has given their Travel Pack users the opportunity to expand into 30 litres.
+This is probably one of the coolest features of any bag we’ve seen, and because of this, the Nomatic Travel Pack is one of the most badass bags on the market and a great option for carry on luggage.

 - Magnetic water bottle pockets

-- Way too small for long term travelers
+- Way too small for long term travellers

 Is the Nomatic Travel Pack the best bag for you?